gitkraken/gitkraken-client-docs/gitkraken-client/edu.md

 ---

 title: GitKraken Pro for Students and Teachers
-description: How to enable Pro through the GitHub Student Pack or GitHub Teacher Toolbox
+description: How to enable Pro through the GitHub Student Pack
 taxonomy:
     category: gitkraken-client